phly/keep-a-changelog/README.md

 > configuration is generally restricted to reading by the user only, making it a
 > more sound location to store this sensitive information.

+### Package name configuration

+As noted above, you can specify a package name in your local configuration file.

+Alternately, if none is discovered there and the `--package` option is not provided to a command that requires it, the tooling will look for a package name in one of the following:

+- `composer.json` (`name` key)
+- `package.json` (`name` key)

+### Remote name configuration

+As noted above, you can specify the name of a git remote to push tags to in either your global or your local configuration file.

+Alternately, if neither file defines the value, and the `--remote` option is not provided to a command that requires it, the tooling will look for the remote name by trying to match against remotes listed in your `.git/config`, based on the selected provider and package name.

 ## Providers

 Providers refer to the location where you push releases and create issues and